Young Adult Coverage

 Before the health care law, insurance companies could remove enrolled children usually at age 19, sometimes older for full-time students.
 Now, most health plans that cover children must make coverage available to children up to age 26.
 By allowing children to stay on a parent's plan, the law makes it easier and more affordable for young adults to get health insurance coverage.

-Your children can join or remain on your plan even if they are:
+Children can join or remain on a parent's plan even if they are:

 When Someone Turns 26